gbcreation/alarm-helios4-image-builder/README.md

 ## Requirements

-This script expects to be used on a x86 system running ArchLinux.
+This script expects to be run on a **x86 system running ArchLinux**.
 It needs `qemu-arm-static` to work.
 You can install it using the **[qemu-user-static](https://aur.archlinux.org/packages/qemu-user-static/)** or **[qemu-user-static-bin](https://aur.archlinux.org/packages/qemu-user-static-bin/)** packages from the AUR.

 ## Usage

-> **Note:** this script needs to execute commands as the superuser.
+> **Note:** this script needs to execute commands as superuser.
 If not run as root, it will re-run itself using sudo. **It is highly recommanded to review this script and understand what it does before running it on your system.**

 ```
 $ git clone https://github.com/gbcreation/alarm-helios4-image-builder.git